Nembl

 Policies & ABAC

-Nembl includes an IAM-style policy engine that provides fine-grained access control beyond what roles alone can achieve.
-Policies use an Allow/Deny model with support for attribute-based access control (ABAC) through tag-based conditions.
+Nembl includes an Identity and Access Management (IAM)-style policy engine that provides fine-grained access control beyond what roles alone can achieve.
+Policies use an Allow/Deny model with support for Attribute-Based Access Control (ABAC) through tag-based conditions.

 Policy Model